Bookmaking Online Workshop

 María Dolores Bolívar

 I feel lucky to have been a part of this Book Art adventure.
 If there ever was a time to tap on the therapeutic and motivating qualities of books, 2020 was it!
 Making books by hand is inseparable of story telling, as it connects us with others - peers, readers, ancestors-.
-While the linearity of Western books takes the space of our known platform, I was particularly atracted to codices and structures that work more like maps and conversation triggers!
-I thank Arroha and Contemporary Craft Museum for creating this space for growth and meaningful conversation.
+While the linearity of Western books takes the space of our known platform, I was particularly attracted to codices and structures that work more like maps and conversation triggers!
+I thank Aroha and Craft Contemporary for creating this space for growth and meaningful conversation.
 I want to forever stay in touch with all my class mates.
-I know Andrés Payán Estrada mentioned his committment in forming this group, so I feel I want to praise his ability to bring us all together.
+I know Andrés Payán Estrada mentioned his commitment in forming this group, so I feel I want to praise his ability to bring us all together.

 Jimmie Carole Fife